reema0814/Azure-Synapse-Analytics-Day/01-explore-data-lake.md

     ![Collapse Output](./media/aiu1.png "Collapse Output")

-9. Hover over the area just below the cell in the notebook, then select **+ Code** to add a new cell. **+ Code** won't be visible untill you Hover the area in front of arrow.
+9. Hover over the area just below the cell in the notebook, then select **+ Code** to add a new cell. **+ Code** won't be visible until you Hover the area in front of arrow.

    ![The add code button is highlighted.](media/synapse-workspace-code.png "Add code")